Degrassi: Honours

-In 2012, it surpassed The Beachcombers as the longest-running Canadian drama by episode count.
 After the death of co-creator Kit Hood in January 2020, a bench with a memorial plaque was installed in various locations important to the original Degrassi series, including Vincent Massey Junior School (the location of Degrassi Junior High) and the Centennial College Story Arts Centre (the location of Degrassi High).
 In 2021, Hood's daughter Georgia started an online petition to have the laneway behind the former Playing With Time production office named after him.